-- (a) The Board has established a committee which is primarily responsible for the Company's continuous disclosure obligations and administering this Policy (Disclosure Committee). - (b) The Disclosure Committee is comprised of the following executives (or other members as the Board determines appropriate from time to time): - (i) the CEO; - (ii) a non-executive director; and - (iii) the Company Secretary. - (c) The responsibilities of the Disclosure Committee include: - ensuring that all of Avada's announcements are accurate, balanced and expressed in a clear and objective manner that allows investors to asses the impact of the information when making investment decisions; - (ii) communicating with ASX; - (iii) monitoring the Company's compliance with its continuous disclosure obligations;
+- (a) The Board has established a committee which is primarily responsible for the Company's continuous disclosure obligations and administering this Policy (Disclosure Committee).

+- (b) The Disclosure Committee is comprised of the following executives (or other members as the Board determines appropriate from time to time):

+- (i) the CEO;

+- (ii) the Chairman;

+- (iii) the chairman of the Audit and Risk Committee;

+- (iv) Non-executive Directors

+- (v) the CFO; and

+- (vi) the Company Secretary.

+- (c) A quorum of two members is required for the Disclosure Committee to make a disclosure decision.

-- (iv) ensuring adequate processes and controls are in place for the identification, reporting and disclosure of Price Sensitive Information in a timely manner; - (v) ensuring that Staff are educated on the Policy and the internal reporting processes and controls; - (vi) making recommendations to the Board about this Policy; and - (vii) where requested to do so, reviewing media announcements proposed to be made by the Company (irrespective of whether they contain Price Sensitive Information) and making recommendations (if any) as to content. - (d) The Disclosure Committee must meet as frequently as required to discharge its responsibilities under this Policy, and may make any rules and regulations for the conduct of its meetings as it thinks fit. - (e) The members of the Disclosure Committee may nominate alternates with authority to act in their place in the event that they are otherwise unable to act.
+- (d) The responsibilities of the Disclosure Committee include: - (i) those set out in paragraph 6.1; - (ii) determining whether the information requires disclosure under the general disclosure obligation under Applicable Rules - (iii) reviewing and approving for Board endorsement proposed external announcements for release to the ASX; and - (iv) Referring proposed external announcements to the Board for approval for release to the ASX. - (e) The Disclosure Committee must meet as frequently as required to discharge its responsibilities under this Policy, and may make any rules and regulations for the conduct of its meetings as it thinks fit. - (f) The members of the Disclosure Committee may nominate alternates with authority to act in their place in the event that they are otherwise unable to act.
 In particular, in circumstances where it is likely that one or more members of the Disclosure Committee are likely to be absent or otherwise unable to act, appropriate alternative arrangements should be put in place.